openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   - multiple Credentials of different types bound to the same proof, or
   - multiple Credentials of the same type bound to different proofs

-the Credential Issuer MAY also request Credential presentation as means to authenticate or identify the User during the issuance flow as illustrated in a use case in (#use-case-2).
+The Credential Issuer MAY also request Credential presentation as means to authenticate or identify the User during the issuance flow as illustrated in a use case in (#use-case-2).

+This specification can be used with different credential formats (even within the same transaction).
+At its core, the specification is format agnostic but allows implementers to leverage the specific capabilities of their credential format of choise.
+To achieve this, the specification defines extension points in the different sub-functions (e.g. metadata, authorization, issuance) of the protocol to add format specific parameters or claims and utilizes the credential format identifier to designate the profile to be applied in the respective place.
+This specification already defines profiles for W3C Verifiable Credentials and ISO mDL in Section (#format_profiles).
+Other specification or deployment can defines their own profiles on top of the extensibility model.

 Note that the issuance can have multiple characteristics, which can be combined depending on the use-cases: